cloudquery/cloudquery/website/pages/docs/plugins/sources/gitlab/configuration.md

   An access token for your GitLab server.
 Instructions on how to generate an access token [here](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token).

 - `base_url` (string, required):
-  URL for your Gitlab server.
+  URL for your GitLab server.